 Trademark licensing is a contractual relationship under which a trademark owner grants another the right to use a mark, subject to terms of the contract.
 Trademark licensing does not transfer ownership of the mark (CLC, "Licensing Basics," 2003).

-The Collegiate Licensing Company (CLC) is the licensing representative for UNC Charlotte.
-CLC is responsible for administering the licensing program, including processing applications, collecting royalties, enforcing trademarks and pursuing new market opportunities.
-CLC may be contacted at clc.com or by contacting our representative, Chrysta Bayliss, Cbayliss@clc.com or 770-956-0520.
+IMG College Licensing Company (IMG) is the licensing representative for UNC Charlotte.
+IMG is responsible for administering the licensing program, including processing applications, collecting royalties, enforcing trademarks and pursuing new market opportunities.
+IMG may be contacted at imgcollegelicensing.com or by contacting our representative, Chrysta Bayliss, Chrysta.Bayliss@img.com or 770-956-0520.

 Any mark, logo, symbol, nickname, letter(s), word(s) or combination of these that can be associated with the University qualifies as a trademark.